 An RV ladder is attached to a sidewall on your RV, as well as to the roof, and, you guessed it, you’ll want to make sure these connecting points are secure and sealed with RV caulk.

 If you have multiple areas of damage on your RV roof, or you have one area of damage which is so extensive that it has compromised the rest of your RV roof, you may want to consider replacing your RV roof completely.

 RV roof replacement is a big job, but the materials and tools are readily available if you wish to do it yourself.

 Replacing an RV roof requires you to remove the awning and any equipment that is secured to the roof of your RV.
-You then need to remove the existing roof membrane, and replace any plywood underneath the old roof membrane that has been damaged.
-You then adhere the new roof membrane to your RV roof before sealing the edges, replacing the items from the roof, and sealing the seems around the roof vents and antennas.
+You then need to remove the existing roof membrane and replace any plywood underneath the old roof membrane that has been damaged.
+You then adhere the new roof membrane to your RV roof before sealing the edges, replacing the items from the roof, and sealing the seams around the roof vents and antennas.

 As with any piece of RV roof maintenance, if you aren’t comfortable with tackling the job on your own, consult a local RV service center for estimates.